aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/charts/show-chart-legend-in-a-worksheet/_index.md

 ---
-title: "Show Chart Legend in a Worksheet"
+title: "Show Chart Legend in an Excel Worksheet – Aspose.Cells Cloud API (v3.0)"
 type: docs
 url: /charts/legend/show/
 aliases: [/show-chart-legend-in-a-worksheet/]
 weight: 100
-keywords: "Aspose.Cells Cloud, chart legend API, Excel chart legend, REST PUT chart legend, Aspose API v3.0"
+keywords: "Aspose.Cells, chart legend, REST API, Excel, v3.0"
-description: "Learn how to display a chart legend in an Excel worksheet using the Aspose.Cells Cloud REST API (v3.0).
+description: "Learn how to display a chart legend in an Excel worksheet using Aspose.Cells Cloud REST API v3.0.
 Includes endpoint details, parameters, a cURL example, and SDK snippets."
 ---

 This REST API enables you to display the **legend**—the explanatory box that identifies data series—in a chart that resides in a worksheet of an Excel workbook.